 Purpose and Definitions: Under the guidance of the Statistical Policy Office of the Office of Management and Budget (OMB), the United States Department of Agriculture's National Agricultural Statistics Service (NASS) provides data users with quality metrics for its published data series.
 The metrics tables below describe the performance data for all surveys contributing to the publication.
 The accuracy of data products may be evaluated through sampling and non-sampling error.
 The measurement of error due to sampling in the current period is irrelevant for a fully enumerated data series.
-Non-sampling error is evaluated by response rates and the percent of the estimate from reported data.
+Non-sampling error is evaluated by response rates and the weighted item response rate.

 Sample size is the number of observations selected from the population to represent a characteristic of the population.
+Operations that did not have the item of interest or were out of business at the time of data collection have been excluded.

-Response rate is the proportion of the sample that responds to the survey.
+Response rate is the proportion of the above sample that completed the survey.